jkcrawley/moviemayhemmadness/readme.md

 ## WIP
 - addcrew.php and add member.php will now be it's own tools.
 - Need to update tools navigation to include adding crew.
+- addmovie.php still a work in progress and does not yet insert new movies into database.

 # v 0.3